 Long Beach Island, on the southern coast of New Jersey in the United States, has been the site of a weekend medium wave-oriented DXpedition held every autumn since 2002.
-Started by several east-coast DXers, it has attracted attendees from Connecticut, New Jersey, Pennsylvania, Iowa and Maryland.
+Started by several east-coast DXers, it has attracted attendees from New York, Connecticut, New Jersey, Pennsylvania, Iowa, Maryland and Virginia.
 The DXpedition is held in a beachfront motel in the town of Ship Bottom NJ, approximately 30 miles north of Atlantic City and 50 miles east of Philadelphia PA.

 Location of the LBI DXpeditions

-Long Beach Island itself is a very narrow strip of land about 1 mile off the coast and features a state park and famous Barnegat lighthouse at its northern tip.
+Long Beach Island itself is a very narrow strip of land about a mile off the coast and features a state park and famous Barnegat lighthouse at its northern tip.
 The island is a popular resort in the summer for nearby New York City and Philadelphia residents, but in November many fishermen can still be seen casting their rods into the surf in search of bluefish, stripers, and other catches.
 The Drifting Sands Motel, our "DX Inn", is a popular location since it's one of the few beachfront accommodations on the island.
 The Drifting Sands remains open all year, and underwent extensive renovations in 2004 including the addition of Internet access in the room.
-Several nearby restaurants, a convenience store, and the all-important Radio Shack (about six miles away) means that we don't have to sacrifice comfort in search of exotic DX opportunities!
+Several nearby restaurants and convenience stores means that we don't have to sacrifice comfort in search of exotic DX opportunities!

 Each year's LBI-DXP has yielded very different results due to atmospheric conditions.
 Propagation at LBI-1 in 2002 (a one-night stand) was very auroral, so few trans-atlantic stations were heard.
 However Caribbean, southern US and Latin American logs abounded (including one from Panama).
 In 2003, the DXpedition expanded to two nights (Friday through Sunday), no TA's came in, and we were again limited to stations in the western hemisphere (including four different RJR frequencies from Jamaica).
 LBI-3 was the real breakout year - lots of strong European higher latitude TA receptions, and a tentative logging of Iran.
 The 2005 DXpedition also yielded numerous trans-atlantic stations including lower-latitude Europeans, Djibouti, United Arab Emirates, and a tentative Albania.
-See the logs from each year for more details on what was heard.
+With the introduction of software-defined radios (SDR's) in 2007 the weekend became more like a data-gathering expedition, with the analysis of audio and computer recordings extending for weeks (or months) after the actual event.
+By 2015 several members began arriving on Thursday making for a three-night event, allowing more time to DX and experiment with the antenna setups.
+With the reduction in the number of international medium wave broadcasters, we have expanded our DX target focus - for example, FM DXing has become a staple of the weekend and we started to target digital GPS-enhanced longwave beacons.
+See the logs at http://www.radiodxing.com from each year for more details on what was heard.

-While LBI-DXP is still young compared to other established DXpeditions, we enjoy the camaraderie and opportunities for sharing knowledge that come from spending a weekend together each year dedicated to the hobby of medium-wave DXing, and look forward to future years LBI-DXP.
+We enjoy the camaraderie and opportunities for sharing knowledge that comes from spending a weekend together each year dedicated to the hobby of medium-wave DXing, and look forward to future years LBI-DXP.